Designing networks

 'friend_group': 14}

-If we do not insert an agent class via the parameter agent_class, the default agent class of Pop2net is used to create the agent instances, but we could also use our own agent class (that inherits from p2n.Agent):
+If we do not insert an actor class via the parameter actor_class, the default actor class of Pop2net is used to create the actor instances, but we could also use our own actor class (that inherits from p2n.Actor):

 [13]: